 Similar to Generative Pre-trained Transformer aka GPT and GPT-2, XLNET is BERT like Autoregressive language model, which predicts to next word based on context word’s backward and forward intent.
 Outperforming BERT and XLNET, Baidu has open sourced ERNIE

-Improvising what Google’s BERT offered, Facebook advanced with RoBERTa.
-Using Bert’s Language Masking Strategy, Facebook’s RoBERTa offered an improvised understanding for systems to anticipate the portion of text which was deliberately kept under surface.
-Implemented using PyTorch, FB’s RoBERTa focuses on improving few key hyper parameters in BERT.
+Improvising what Google’s BERT offered, Facebook advanced with RoBERTa and DeBERTa NLP models.
+Using Bert’s Language Masking Strategy and structure, Facebook’s RoBERTa offered an improvised understanding for systems to anticipate the portion of text which was deliberately kept under surface.
+Implemented using PyTorch, FB’s RoBERTa focuses on improving a few key hyperparameters in BERT.
 Various Public News articles along with unannotated Natural language processing data sets were used in training RoBERTa.

 Moving ahead, Microsoft’s MT-DNN, which stands for Multi-Task Deep Neural Network, transcends the BERT by Google.
 Microsoft’s NLP model is built on 2015’s proposed model but implements BERT’s Network architecture.
 Implementing Multitask Learning (MTL) along with Language Model Pretrainig of BERT, Microsoft has exceeded previous records.